-10.21 Battery Learn Cycle
+10.21 Learn Cycle

 Learn cycle is a battery calibration operation that is performed by the controller periodically to determine the condition of the battery.
-You can start battery learn cycles manually or automatically.
-To choose automatic battery learn cycles, enable automatic learn cycles.
+You can start battery learn cycles manually.
+If required, the firmware automatically starts the Learn cycle.